bcgov/MOH-AOP-OOP/doc/SetupToolsEnvironment.md

 1) Copy the file `spa-env-server.yml` in the `.github/workflows` directory to a new file representing the new component.
 2) Update the paths and build names according to what you changed in `build.yaml`.
 3) Consider adding a manual trigger for testing purposes.

+11. Switch Apporeto to Kubernetes network policy

+Make sure you're in tools:

+oc get nsp
+And obtain name (such as builder-to-internet), and delete it, ie: oc delete nsp builder-to-internet

+oc get en
+And obtain names, then delete, ie: oc delete en all-things-external all-things-external-builder

+apply the quickstart (for tools, make sure your default oc project is tools): cd /openshift/templates oc process -f quickstart.yaml NAMESPACE_PREFIX=a3c641 -p ENVIRONMENT=tools | oc apply -f -

+To check things out:
+The oc process should have created 3 networkpolicies and 2 network security policies.
+To check them: oc get nsp oc get networkpolicy

+To look more in detail, for example: oc describe nsp/any-to-any oc describe networkpolicy/allow-all-internal